leviyanx/Webpage-Monitor/README.md

 - If the webpages' contents are updated, receiver will get **a notification email**.
 The notification email contains the changes.
 - You can set **sender and receivers** of the notification email.
 - You **don't need to restart the script after changing the settings** in any setting file, the running script will automatically apply the new settings.
-- You can view logs in `execution.log` file.
+- You can view logs in `execution.log` file when the script is running.

 ### Requirement